 Many women at this time died during or immediately after childbirth.
 Female convicts were returned from service to the local female factory to await confinement.

 See also the inquest of Ellen Parker (Sea Queen).

-The Cascades Female Factory Cemetery was located on a rectangular plot on the corner of Cascade Road and Syme Street, South Hobart, near the north-east corner of the main ruins of the Female Factory.
+The Cascades Female Factory Cemetery was located on a rectangular plot on the corner of what is now Mcrobies Road and Syme Street, South Hobart, near the north-east corner of the main ruins of the Female Factory.
 It was used for burials from the 1820’s until 1876.
 An early map has the graveyard outlined: Archives Tasmania PWD266-1-382